daniellangnet/mt-gtm-outbound-agent/README.md

 ## Prerequisites (macOS)
 - Python 3.10+ installed (check with `python3 --version`).
 - Homebrew recommended to install Python if needed: `brew install python`.
+- Poetry installed (used as package manager)

 ## Setup
 1. Clone the repo and open the project directory in a terminal.
-2. Make sure you have `poetry` installed as a package manager
-3. Then run `poetry install` to active the virtual environment and install all the packages
+3. Run `poetry install` to install all the packages
 4. Environment variables:
    - Copy the sample env file and edit values:
      - `cp .env.sample .env`